AI Trail Analysis

 Easy · Out & Back · 2.8 mi · Old Fort, NC

-The Catawba Falls Trail is a highly rewarding and accessible hike to a stunning waterfall, perfect for families and dog owners.
+The Catawba Falls Trail is an excellent, family-friendly hike to a stunning waterfall, perfect for a relatively easy outing.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.